richemslie/galvanise_zero/doc/install.rst

 But here is quick sense of what to do.

-1. First install ggpzero (which also means installing k273).
+1. First install ggplib (which also means installing k273).
 2.  init the environments (. bin/setup.sh)
 3.  cd src/cpp && make
 4.  create a virtual python environment